 Sunglasses

-Click & collect Uruguayan Pesos in as little as 60 seconds*.
+Click & Collect Uruguayan Peso (UYU) in as little as 60 seconds.*

-• Buy Uruguayan Pesos in person from a participating M&S store.
-With locations nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at your convenience.
+Buy Uruguayan Peso in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Uruguayan Peso at a time that suits you.

 Uruguayan Peso 1